RichardSichengZhao/macpan-workshop/companion-materials_mli.md

     ##                     Max.   :2024-04-16                      Max.   : 26834981
     ##                                                             NA's   :1793

+==RZhao: The data is in long format, is their a specific reason to show the summary here?
+Maybe highlight some points that we should focus here. ==

 Hmmm … lots of suspicious things to investigate … but let’s stay focused on case reports, which I will compare with simulated incidence.